Carol Sobieski: Early life

 Sobieski was born Carol O'Brien in Chicago, Illinois, in 1939.
-Her father was a lawyer and her mother a politician and teacher.
-Five years later, the family moved close to Amarillo in Texas.
+Her father Frank Thomas O'Brien was a lawyer and her mother Ruth Emeline (née Bush) O'Brien a politician and teacher.
+Five years later, the family moved to the Texas Panhandle and took over operation of the Bush family's Frying Pan Ranch, near Amarillo, Texas.
 Sobieski attended Smith College and received her Master's degree in Literature from Trinity College, Dublin.
 She married lawyer James Louis Sobieski in 1964, and they had three children.

 Film career

 In 1978, Sobieski won the Humanitas Prize for the television series Family.
 She was nominated for two Emmy Awards, for Harry S. Truman: Plain Speaking in 1977, and Sarah, Plain and Tall in 1991.

 Sobieski and author Fannie Flagg were awarded the 1991 USC Scripter Award for their screenplay for Fried Green Tomatoes, the film adaptation of Flagg's novel, Fried Green Tomatoes at the Whistle Stop Cafe.
 They were also nominated for an Academy Award for Best Adapted Screenplay.